Rcomian/Rack/.github/CONTRIBUTING.md

+FreeRack only follows the original source code of VCV Rack.
+Further forks of FreeRack are encouraged to provide experimentation and packaging options provided that it is clear that VCV will not provide support for these.

 VCV Rack is [open-source](https://opensource.org/osd) but not [open-contribution](https://opensource.guide/how-to-contribute/).
 VCV is unable to accept free code contributions to Rack for the following reasons.